 - Community health and well-being (physical activity participation and social gathering). - Improved functionality and capacity. - Support club operations and sustainability. - Effective asset management. - Consolidation of buildings and assets within the reserve.

-Pavilion size and scope to be consistent with Council policy and infrastructure provision guidelines.
+- Pavilion size and scope to be consistent with Council policy and infrastructure provision guidelines. - Allows space for possible further expansion of the pavilion if fully funded by tenant Clubs

-Fail to secure external funding.
+Failure to secure external funding.